 The MSc (180 credits) Sustainability and Behavioural Change is achieved via completion of the 30-credit introductory core module, the four 15-credit core modules, two optional 15-credit modules and the 60-credit dissertation module.
-Students completing the MSc programme full time will complete 120 credits in year 1 of their studies and 60 credits (dissertation) in year 2.
-Postgraduate Diploma in Behaviour Change for Sustainability - The PgDip (120 credits) Sustainability and Behavioural Change exit award is achieved via completion of the 30-credit introductory core module, the four 15-credit core modules plus two other optional 15-credit modules.
-The PgCert (60 credits) Sustainability and Behavioural Change exit award is achieved via completion of the 30-credit introductory core module and two of the core 15-credit modules, 'Theoretical approaches to transformational social change 'Communicating Transformational social change' or 'Environmental politics and economics'.
+Students completing the MSc programme part time will complete 60 credits in year 1, 60 credits in year 2 and 60 credits (dissertation) in year 3.
+The PgDip (120 credits) Sustainability and Behavioural Change exit award is achieved via completion of the 30-credit introductory core module, the four 15-credit core modules plus two other optional 15-credit modules.
+Students completing the PGDip programme part time will complete 60 credits in year 1 and 60 credits in year 2.
+The PgCert (60 credits) Sustainability and Behavioural Change exit award is achieved via completion of the 30-credit introductory core module and two of the three core 15-credit modules, 'Theoretical approaches to transformational social change', 'Communicating Transformational social change' or 'Environmental politics and economics'.
+Students completing the PGCert programme part time will complete 60 credits in year 1 of their studies.
 Students who joined the programme prior to September 2022 may opt to take 7500CATSCI plus an additional option module instead of 7520CATSCI and 7521CATSCI.
 In addition for those students 7508CATSCI was offered as an alternative to 7509CATSCI.